CookieHoodie/OsuSongsCollector/README.md

 # Contribute

-Anyone is welcomed to fork and contribute to this project (although you'll have to deal with my poorly designed code) to help improve it.
+Anyone is welcomed to fork and contribute to this project to help improve it.

 You can also [donate](https://cookiehoodie.github.io/osu-songs-collector/#donate) to support the program.